Sallie Wyatt Stewart: Civic activist

 As Stewart worked to elevate herself from the poverty of her youth, she became more involved in efforts to improve the lives of other members of Evansville's the black community.
-Stewart, a member of Grace Lutheran Church in Evansville, joined the Elizabeth Chapter of the Order of the Eastern Star.
+Stewart, a member of Grace Lutheran Church in Evansville, joined the Elizabeth Chapter of the Prince Hall Order of the Eastern Star.
 By 1912 she had begun to devote more of her energy to black social service work in Evansville.

 Stewart became a charter member of the Evansville chapter of the National Association for the Advancement of Colored People around 1915 and served as the local chapter's first secretary.
 A year later, Stewart and a group of black women founded the Day Nursery Association for Colored Children in Evansville, which opened in early 1919.
 The women raised about $2,000 for a down payment to purchase a nine-room home where a daily average of 29 children of all ages were cared for, some of them overnight, so that their mothers could work.
 Shortly thereafter, Stewart and a group of black women in the Evansville community established a Girls' Protective League.
 This organization raised funds to purchase a building to serve as a recreation center and boardinghouse for young women coming to Evansville for work or to attend school.
 The Phyllis Wheatly Home in Evansville opened in November 1922.
 By the 1930s, about 400 young women were participating in the home's activities.

 Through her early civic and philanthropic activities, Stewart became known for her strong organizational skills, enthusiasm, and commitment to improving the lives of African Americans in her community.
 By 1921, she had founded several Evansville organizations: the Evansville Federation of Colored Women, the Day Nursery Association, the Phyllis Wheatley Home, and the Evansville Colored Association of College Women's Clubs, among others.
 Stewart's civic involvement was not limited to black women's organizations.
 In 1927, she served as an officer in the newly organized Evansville Inter-Racial Commission and the next year she chaired an auxiliary group of the tuberculosis association of Vanderburgh County, Indiana.